 Normalcy should extend to youth in care in both DHHS and Juvenile Probation systems as appropriate while considering parental preference.
 The Committee recommends the statutory requirement for Normalcy Plans and Reports pursuant to §43-4706 be amended to include facilities beyond child-care institutions and foster family homes such as psychiatric residential treatment facilities, treatment group homes, or other facilities that may not have a child-care institution contract with Child and Family Services but care for youth.

-youth in out of home care to have the opportunity to participate in activities that enhance and maximize normalcy based on their individualized needs.
+Every reasonable effort should be made for youth in out of home care to have the opportunity to participate in activities that enhance and maximize normalcy based on their individualized needs.